fjsanpedro/vagrant-node/README.md

 **The main lack of this version is that there is no type of authentication mechanism.
 Be carefull when you use it in a public infraestructure.**

 ## To-Do:
-* Beacuse the plugin is still under development, there are some comments and *puts* sentences that will be removed in latter versions.
+* Because the plugin is still under development, there are some comments and *puts* sentences that will be removed in latter versions.
 * An enhanced and more rich error mechanism between the local machine and remote controller
+* Lots of things...